udacityalumni/events/README 2.md

-Have an event?
+--> Add an Event
 ===========

-A crowdsourced list of events around the world for fellow Udacians.

-Adding a conference
+Add an Event via Github
 -------------------

 Send a pull-request which adds a file to the `_conferences/` directory with a new file representing the conference.
-The file should be named with the conference name, the year, and with an `.md` extension (for example, `my-cool-conference-2016.md`).
+The file should be named with the event name and with an `.md` extension (for example, `my-udacious-event.md`).

 The contents of the file should use the following template:
 ```